MichaelTolulope/DigiSphere/docs/installation.md

 ### 2. Open in Browser
 1. Navigate to the template folder
 2. Double-click `index.html` to open in your default browser
-3. The page should load with the FlowEdge design
+3. The page should load with the DigiSphere design

 ### 3. Test Functionality
 - Toggle between light and dark modes using the theme switcher